q3769/chunk4j/README.md

 #### Usage example:

-Normally, you don't need to interact with the `Chunk`'s API methods; those details are already handled behind the scenes of the `Chopper` and `Stitcher` API.
-It suffices to know that `Chunk` is a simple POJO data holder; serializable, it carries the data bytes travelling from the `Chopper` to the `Stitcher`.
+chunk4j aims to handle most details of the `Chunk` behind the scenes of the `Chopper` and `Stitcher` API.
+For the API client, it suffices to know that `Chunk` is a simple POJO data holder; serializable, it carries the data bytes travelling from the `Chopper` to the `Stitcher`.

 ### The Stitcher